stephenDiosDev/DnD-Combat-Tracker/README.md

 Double click this .jar and the program should simply start.

 Formatting for names and initiative and other controls:
-When you enter a name and initiative, it must be in this format inside the text box: name,INITIATIVE where a comma separates the name and initiative.
-Names can have spaces, numbers, etc but initiatives must be an integer.
+Names can have any letters/numbers/symbols you want, but names have a hard cap on how many characters can be displayed, and names only count as "good" as long as the name box is non-empty.
+Intiatives and healths both can only be integers.

-You can use TAB to navigate through all the ally boxes, followed by the enemy name/initiative and health.
+You can use TAB to navigate through all the ally boxes, followed by the enemy boxes.

 Empty boxes simply get ignored, so add as many ally/enemy's as you wish!

-Badly formatted names and initiatives also get ignored.
+Badly formatted names, initiatives and healths also get ignored.

 When you are in the encounter page, pressing ESC will end the encounter immediately.